Framework

 Event

-Async TCP sockets and event-loop primitives for Swift, backed by a vendored build of libevent.
+Async TCP sockets and event-loop primitives for Swift on top of kqueue (Apple platforms) or epoll (Linux), backed by a vendored build of libevent.

 Overview